ianstormtaylor/slate/docs/api/transforms.md

 ### Node transforms

-Transforms that operate on nodes.
+These transforms operate on nodes.

 #### `Transforms.insertFragment(editor: Editor, fragment: Node[], options?)`

-Insert of fragment of nodes at the specified location or (if not defined) the current selection or (if not defined) the end of the document.
+Insert a fragment of nodes at the specified location or (if not defined) the current selection or (if not defined) the end of the document.

 Options: `{at?: Location, hanging?: boolean, voids?: boolean}`